Cvarona99/ma_projects/12_Polymorphism/exercise/README.md

 #### Instructions

-This code is from the Inheritance day.
+This code extends from the previous unit's exercise.
 The bank account classes work well, but now the bank needs to calculate a customer's total assets to assign them VIP status if they have $25,000 or more in assets at the bank.

 The bank is also introducing credit cards.
 Since credit cards aren't strictly bank accounts that store money, they don't inherit from the `BankAccount` class.
 However, you must still account for them in the VIP calculation.